mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 On high-end systems it is common to have several GPUs on a single machine.
-Programming across these GPUs is challenging because you need to think about data locality and also need to invoke special commands to invoke kernels on one machine or the other.
+Programming across these GPUs is challenging because you need to think about data locality, load balancing, and so on.

 Dask is well-positioned to handle this for users (a multi-GPU node looks a bit like a small multi-node CPU cluster) and indeed this is why many Dask+GPU users use Dask today.
 However, most people doing this today have some arcane script to set things up that includes a combination of environment variables, `dask-worker` calls, additional calls to CUDA profiling utilities and so on.
 We should probably make a simple `LocalGPUCluster` Python object that people can call easily within a local script, similar to how they do today for `LocalCluster`.

 This problem also carries over to the multi-gpu multi-node case, and will probably require us to get a bit creative with the existing distributed